The Democratic governor criticized Trump’s assertion Monday that “when somebody is president of the United States, the authority is total.”

 The Republican president made his comments after Cuomo and governors on both coasts announced multi-state compacts to coordinate reopening society amid the global pandemic.

-Cuomo said restarting the economy must be done cautiously, or the hard-won gains of the past month could be quickly lost.
+Cuomo, whose state has become a worldwide epicenter of the coronavirus pandemic, said restarting the economy must be done in a smart, methodical manner or the hard-won gains of the past month could be quickly lost.

-In a tweet Tuesday, Trump appeared to liken the governors to mutinous crew members in the movie “Mutiny on the Bounty.”
+In a tweet Tuesday, Trump likened the governors to mutinous crew members in the movie “Munity on the Bounty” and said a “good old fashioned mutiny” can be exciting to watch.

 “The president is clearly spoiling for a fight on this issue,” Cuomo said.
 “This is too important for anyone to play politics.”